- Psalm 13 is an Individual Psalm That was Recorded for Public Use

 Psalm 13 follows this pattern as David cries out to God, unburdens his soul, makes his petitions, and finishes with a vow of praise.

-These twelve psalms of David express the grief he experienced prior to his coronation.
-Many of the themes expressed in one psalm are picked up and developed in others.
-For instance, Psalm 12:3–4 record David’s petition to cut off those who boast “we will prevail” and Psalm 13:3–4 carries a similar petition for God “to enlighten his eyes, lest his enemy say, ‘I have prevailed.’”
-Likewise, Psalm 13’s fourfold cry “How long?” responds to God’s promise to act in Psalm 12:5 (“I will arise”), a word that responds to earlier petitions (“Arise, O LORD” in Ps 3:7; 7:6; 9:19; 10:12).
+These twelve Psalms of David express the grief he experienced prior to his coronation.
+Many of the themes expressed in one Psalm are taken up and expanded in others.
+For instance, Psalm 12:3–4 records David’s petition to cut off those who boast “we will prevail” and Psalm 13:3–4 carries a similar petition for God “to enlighten his eyes, lest his enemy say, ‘I have prevailed.’”
+Likewise, Psalm 13’s fourfold cry “How long?” responds to God’s promise to act in Psalm 12:5 (“I will arise”), a word that responds to earlier petitions (“Arise, O LORD” in Psalm 3:7; 10:12).

 Reading Psalm 13 canonically (i.e., with respect to the arrangement of the other Psalms), we discover that David’s confidence for salvation stems from his belief that salvation comes from the Lord.
 As Psalm 3:8 reads, “Salvation belongs to the Lord; your blessing be on your people.”
 This confidence leads him to pray for salvation in Psalms 9:14 and 14:7 because he trusts his God will save him.